Skip to content

 • Iceberg format is not supported in Databricks

-• Catalog integration through private link
+• Catalog integration through private link, one catalog per cluster.

 • Debezium CDC support